Saparmyrat Hajji Mosque: Architecture

 Saparmurat Hajji Mosque featured on 10,000 manat banknote.

 The mosque has a dark green dome in the center, surrounded by four half-domes of lower height but same shade.
 The interior of the mosque is a square hallextending outside to a square courtyard.
 Four minarets, each having a height of 63 meters, were installed at the four corners of this courtyard to represent the age of Muhammad.
-(Note: This is factually incorrect – Muhammad died, aged 61–62.)
+(Note: Muhammad died aged 61–62.
+When he died he was around 61 in Kameri calendar, and 63 in Hijri Islamic calendar.)
 Adjacent to the mosque in the east, is a two-floored complex centered around a star-shaped pool.
 Small white domes adorn the perimeter of the complex's ceiling as well as the mosque courtyard.

 A chandelier—having 260 lamps—hangs from the center of the mosque.
 The walls are embossed with motifs of traditional Turkmen carpets while the interior of all domes are decorated with pastel blue designs.
 The mosque is reported to have a capacity for 8,000 worshipers.